ramya-rao-a/vscode-sasshelper/README.md

 ## Coming Soon

+- Create scss/sass files for all css files in a folder
 - While extracting mixin, replace all occurances of the selected css properties in the file.
 - Nest css properties with same namespace even if they are not contiguous.
 Example:
 ```